DHI MSc Funding 2022-23

 - Apply to a Digital Health and Care master’s course at your chosen Scottish university.

-- NB!
-It is the responsibility of the university to check the applicant eligibility for the funding **
+- It is the responsibility of the university to check the applicants eligibility for the funding **

-- Select one of the five strategic themes of the DHI to align your MSc or MRes dissertation work with (listed below).
+- Select one of the strategic themes of the DHI to align your MSc or MRes dissertation work (these will be announced shortly and published on the DHI’s website).
 This is a requirement for DHI funding.

-- The course leader/coordinator will apply to the DHI by 30 June 2021, with the course name (MSc/MRes), start date, student’s selected theme for dissertation, and whether the student is FT/PT.
+- The course leader/coordinator will apply to the DHI by 30th June 2022, with the start date, student’s selected theme for dissertation and whether the student is FT/PT.

-- For MRes applications a research plan (max 2000 words) is required.
+- For MRes applications a research proposal (max 2000 words) is required.

-- The funding is not available for MPhil applications, or Masters courses forming the first year of a PhD.
+- The funding is not available for MPhil applications.

 - The DHI will review the applications and inform the applicants’ university by mid-July.

-- The host university and the University of Strathclyde sign a scholarship agreement.
+- The host university and the University of Strathclyde sign a scholarships agreement.

 - The host university/course will invoice the DHI/University of Strathclyde for the funding.